shailesh1729/tisp/book/cvxopt/constrained_opt.md

-# Constrained Optimization
+# Constrained Optimization II

-In this section, we present several results for the general problem of optimizing a convex function over a convex set.
+In this section, we present several results for the general problem of optimizing a cost function over a constraint set.

 Throughout this section, we assume that
 $\VV$ is an $n$-dimensional real vector space